Violence against Women and Girls

 Policing, and society, must focus on violence against women and girls so that it can be eradicated.
 The policing response has been shown to be inconsistent and so there is now a national focus on supporting forces to prioritise VAWG-related crimes.

 All police forces in England and Wales now have an action plan to increase action against dangerous perpetrators, build women’s trust and confidence and help make spaces safer for all women.
-These plans are all based on the joint strategy released by the NPCC and the College of Policing.

 What are we doing in Cumberland